 190 mg/dL or higher |

-An LDL level above 100 mg/dL raises your risk of cardiovascular disease.
+An LDL level above 100 mg/dL raises your risk of cardiovascular (heart and blood vessel) disease.

-Healthcare providers check your cholesterol levels through a simple blood test called a lipid panel.
+Healthcare providers check your cholesterol levels (including LDL) through a simple blood test called a lipid panel.
 When you receive your results, it’s important to talk to your provider about what your cholesterol numbers mean.
 These include both your LDL and your HDL cholesterol.
-HDL is the “good cholesterol” that helps remove extra cholesterol from your blood.
+HDL (high-density lipoprotein) is the “good cholesterol” that helps remove extra LDL cholesterol from your blood.

 Generally, healthcare providers encourage higher HDL cholesterol levels (ideally above 60) and lower LDL cholesterol levels to reduce your cardiovascular disease risk.
 If your LDL is too high and your HDL is too low, your provider may recommend lifestyle changes and/or medications to get your cholesterol numbers into the healthy range.

-Many factors — some of which you can’t change — can raise your LDL level.
+Many factors — some of which you can’t change — can give you high levels of LDL.
 Factors that affect your LDL include:

 There’s a lot you can do to lower your LDL cholesterol.
 For many people, starting with lifestyle changes can make a big difference.
 Here are some changes you can make: